BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/dec-2022-devices/dec-2022-devices.md

 > **_NOTE:_** when creating the sensor in the code, you will need to set the ports in code
 - Connect TX/SCL to any numbered port
 - Connect RX/SDA to any numbered port
-- You can split the 3.3V connection in a breadboard to get 3.3V tom both the SEL and the VDD ports as seen below.
+- The 3.3V power can be split in a breadboard to get 3.3V to both the SEL and the VDD ports as seen below.
 ![Diagram](/assets/wiring.png)

 [Datasheet](https://sensirion.com/media/documents/4EAF6AF8/61652C3C/Sensirion_CO2_Sensors_SCD30_Datasheet.pdf)